Skip to main content

 6

-Squeeze a little lime juice into the dal.
-Taste and add more salt, pepper and lime juice if needed, adding a splash of water if it's a little thick.
+Squeeze some lime juice into the dal.
+Taste and add more salt, pepper and more lime juice if needed, adding a splash of water if it's a little thick.

 Serve in bowls with the naans alongside for scooping up the dal.